Hatchibombotar/minicrafter-maker/readme.md

 # Minicrafter Maker
-A 2D character creator inspired by the one in Minecraft Bedrock.
+A 2D character creator inspired by the one in Minecraft: Bedrock.

 View Website: [Minicrafter Maker](https://hatchibombotar.com/minicrafter-maker/)